 The real question is: what should I consider when I want to get a new ceiling fan?
 What characteristics make up a good ceiling fan?
 Is it the sound of its motor, the color of its body, or the number of its blades?
 Maybe the only thing we should really worry about in a ceiling fan is how well it regulates room temperature.
 Before getting your new ceiling fan, use this checklist to make sure you’re getting the fan that’ll work best for you in your home.

 Also referred to as blade pitch, the blade pitch of the ceiling fan is the degree at which the blade is angled from the fan’s base.
 The higher the blade pitch, the more efficiently the fan moves the air.

 Ceiling fans with more than three blades are said to be much quieter.
 Though the fan is quieter with more blades, a blade count of two to or three allows the fan to move faster and has less drag, helping the fan to run more powerfully and economically.

 According to Consumer Reports, ceiling fan size should correspond with the size of the room in which the fan will be installed.
 For example, a 52-inch fan would work best in a space between 225 and 400 square feet.

 Ceiling fan placement has become more and more popular in our bathrooms and outdoors.
-However, a ceiling fan that works in your living room will not perform nearly as well in an exterior or damp space.
+However, a ceiling fan that works in your living room will not perform nearly as well in an exterior or sell my house fast jacksonville damp space.
 If installing a ceiling fan on your veranda or in your master bath, check its UL damp and wet ratings.
 The rating will let you know if the fan is adapted for those conditions.